laredoza/.NetScaffolder/README.md

 - Sql Server Metadata
 - Extendable Custom sources

-This imported data will then be saved in a xml file (.mdl).
-All generation will then be based on this file.
+This imported data will then be saved in a model file (.mdl).
+All generation will then be based off this file.
 This project file will contain domains.
 A domain will contain several models ( These are imported from the data sources ).
 These tables are used to generate the different layers. i.e) Security Domain with a user table and a role table, etc.

 T4 templates will be used to generate the different layers.
 Packages consist of several templates.
-A domain will be set to use a package to generate all it's layers.
+A domain will be set to use a package to generate the required layers.

 ### Supported Database Drivers